 In 10 seconds?
-Increasing and restoring whale populations would be help in the fight against climate change and for conservation.
+Increasing and restoring whale populations could help fight climate change and conservation.
 A recent (2022) paper has added to the research evidence about whales’ carbon capture potential.

 What’s the story?
-It’s not news that our oceans sequester the most CO2 from the atmosphere – a whopping 40 percent – but the role of whales has not received enough attention so far.
-A recent paper used a 2019 IMF report (more below) as a launchpad to investigate whales’ contributions to carbon sequestering but was critical of the IMF optimistic estimate of a whale's value.
+It’s no news that our oceans sequester the most CO2 from the atmosphere – a whopping 40 percent – but the role of whales has not received enough attention so far.
+A recent paper used a 2019 IMF report (more below) as a launchpad to investigate whales’ contributions to carbon sequestering but was critical of the IMF's optimistic estimate of a whale's value.

 OK, what does the IMF report say?
 The paper by International Monetary Fund economists and scientists estimated that each whale on the planet was worth 2 million dollars, and the total population was valued at over a trillion greenbacks – because of their green credentials.
 Their message at the time was: protecting whales pays by limiting greenhouse gas emissions and helping us work towards climate targets.